Linearity Characterization and Uncertainty Quantification of Spectroradiometers via Maximum Likelihood and the Non-parametric Bootstrap: Simulation Study

 Figure \ref{fig:phi_sim_results} is similar to Figures \ref{fig:beta_sim_results} and \ref{fig:psi_sim_results}, but for $\phi_1,\dots,\phi_7$.
 Simulation scenario~4 is not plotted because lamps are not assumed to be nominally identical as in scenarios 1, 2, and 3.
 Again, the true average lamp fluxes are centered about the 100 maximum likelihood estimates, implying no bias.
 The observed relative biases are less than 0.1~\%.
-On the other hand, for scenarios 2 and 3, the coverage proportions of the confidence intervals are not consistent with the nominal 95~\%.
+On the other hand, for simulations 2 and 3, the coverage proportions of the confidence intervals are not consistent with the nominal 95~\%.
 This occurs because the lamp fluxes are not exactly $\frac{1}{7}$, but instead drift around $\frac{1}{7}$ during the experiment.
 The deviation of the coverage proportions from the nominal coverage for $\phi_1,\dots,\phi_7$ when the lamps drift is not concerning since the modified bootstrap algorithm accounts for the variation due to drift through $\Phi_{\rm max}$, which affects the individual $\phi_j$ only indirectly through their sum.

 The simulation scenarios considered here show that the maximum likelihood estimation procedure and the non-parametric bootstrap algorithm work well for estimating nonlinear detector response as well as variable lamp intensities.
-For the scenarios where the lamps do not drift during the experiment, the procedures also work well for estimating the true lamp intensities.
+For the simulations where the lamps do not drift during the experiment, the procedures also work well for estimating the true lamp intensities.
 The only cases for which the bootstrap algorithm did not convey good estimates of the uncertainty were simulation scenarios 2 and 3 (and 4, although not presented) for the true lamp intensities, $\phi_1,\dots,\phi_7$.
-In those scenarios, the lamps are assumed to drift during the experiment, and so in reality there is no single true value to compare the estimate lamp intensity to.
+In those simulations, the lamps are assumed to drift during the experiment, and so in reality there is no single true value to compare the estimated lamp intensity to.
 Thus, we do not find it concerning that the coverage proportions for the bootstrap confidence intervals are not consistent with the target 95~\%.
-The value $\frac{1}{7}$ may not have been the correct target for $\phi_j$ for any one of the simulations, but on average, it was the correct target.
-Even in the case of drifting lamps, the maximum likelihood estimates remain unbiased because as expected, over 100 simulations, the average lamp intensity, $\frac{1}{7}$, falls in the center of them.
+However, even in the case of drifting lamps, the maximum likelihood estimates center around $\frac{1}{7}$ because, over the 100 simulations, it is the average lamp intensity.